6.3: Kinetics with Enzymes

 \end{equation}

-As we saw in the graph of A or P vs t for a noncatalyzed, first-order reaction, the velocity of the reaction, given as the slope of those curves, is always changing.
+As we saw in the graph of A or P vs t for a noncatalyzed, first-order reaction, the reaction velocity, given by the slope of those curves, is always changing.
 Which velocity should we use in Equation 5?
-The answer invariably is the initial velocity, v0, measured in the early part of the reaction when little substrate is depleted.
-Hence v vs S curves for enzyme-catalyzed reactions invariably are really v0 vs [S] curves.
+The answer is invariably the initial velocity, v0, measured early in the reaction when little substrate is depleted.
+Hence, v vs S curves for enzyme-catalyzed reactions invariably are really v0 vs [S] curves.

 Steady State Enzyme-Catalyzed Reactions